12 Creative and Personal Benefits from A Creative Process

 Creative endeavor usually take longer than you think - and hope for.
-(A personal challenge).
+(A personal challenge of mine).
 More and more of our society is now based on instant gratification, and our patience with ourselves and each other is paying a price.
 Creating takes patience, another reason so many of us don't bother.
 Omg, I want to see instant results.
 It’s a good thing I love creating so much, otherwise I’m not sure I would keep at it.
 Practicing patience is one REALLY good reason to do creative work.

 When you engage in a creative act, you WILL make mistakes.
 Mistakes will happen.
 It is part of the process, just as excitement is.
 What you learn, is how to make a mistake and move on from it.

 Our instinct is to do what we already know.
 We create habits easily.
 Whether they serve us or not, and often they don't, doesn't matter.
 We do what we know, what others do, what feels safe.